ainc/awesomeincu-2015/_courses/bootcamp.md

 <img alt="Learn to code and make websites and mobile apps" src="/img/Responsive_Web_Design.jpg" class="img-responsive img-rounded center-block">

-Participants are expected to be fully invested in the training process for a 12 week period.
+Participants are expected to be fully invested in the training process for a 12-week period.
 At the conclusion of the program, participants will be ready to interview with regional and national employers for the opportunity to earn a full-time position at a competitive junior developer's salary.

 <div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/kTABF680TGU" style="border-width:0;" allowfullscreen></iframe></div>